Code of Conduct of Gunold GmbH

 compliance with the law

 The company that commits itself to the Code of Conduct (hereinafter referred to as “the company”) complies with the laws and regulations of the countries in which it operates.
-For countries that do not have a satisfactory level of regulation, it carefully examines which good corporate practices from Germany should be applied to support responsible corporate governance.
+For countries that do not have a satisfactory level of regulation, it carefully examines what good corporate practice from Germany should be applied in a supportive manner for responsible corporate governance.

 The company pursues legally impeccable and recognized business practices and fair competition.
-In particular, it will not participate in agreements or display any behavior that contradicts German or European antitrust law or the antitrust law of any other country in which the company is active.
+In particular, it will not participate in any collusion or engage in any conduct that is contrary to German or European antitrust law or the antitrust law of any other country in which the company operates.
 The company rejects corruption and bribery as defined by the UN Convention.
 It promotes transparency, acting with integrity and responsible management and control in the company in a suitable manner.
 The interests of the company and the private interests of employees must be strictly separated.

-The company communicates the Code of Conduct and its implementation to employees, business partners and other interest groups, e.g. B. by announcing it on your own website.
+The company communicates the Code of Conduct and its implementation to employees, business partners and other stakeholders, e.g. by posting it on its own website.
 It is ready for dialogue about the content of the Code of Conduct.
 Trade secrets and business information from third parties are treated sensitively and confidentially.

 4. Human Rights

-The company respects human rights as defined by the UN Human Rights Charter and promotes them.
+The company observes human rights as defined in the UN Human Rights Charter and promotes them.
 The company pays particular attention to the following human rights:

-The company is committed to a health-promoting working environment, protects health and ensures occupational safety in order to avoid accidents and injuries.
+The company is committed to a healthy working environment, preserves health and ensures occupational safety to prevent accidents and injuries.